That time of the year has come again and many paint suppliers have released their Colour of the Year for 2019.

 Like last year, Diamond Vogel has launched a voting to choose the new Colour of the Year.
-As you'll know if you already follow me on Instagram, I voted one colour myself and...I got it right!
+As you'll know if you already follow me on Instagram (opened in a new window/tab), I voted one colour myself and...I got it right!
 Yay!

 And the winner is...Day Spa, a bold yet deeply calming hue that is meant to convey security and promote quiet moments of self-reflection, away from the crowded busyness of modern life.

 Personally, one of my favourites!